ZL-Helios/TrajPAC/README.md

-﻿# TrajPAC: PAC robustness analysis for trajectory forecasting TrajPAC is a framework for the robustness analysis of trajectory prediction models from a probably approximately correct viewpoint.
-This repository contains the code for our paper: [TrajPAC: Towards Robustness Verification of Pedestrian Trajectory Prediction Models](https://arxiv.org/abs/2308.05985).
+# TrajRS: Towards Certified Robustness and Defense in Trajectory Prediction
+TrajRS is a trajectory prediction framework which provides a certified robust radius and defense against attacks.

 ## Installation
 ### Bare-bones Framework
-Our verification method applies to any black-box trajectory prediction model.
+Our framework applies to any black-box trajectory prediction model.
 To install just the basics, we can run the following:
 ```
-conda create --name TrajPAC python=3.10
+conda create --name TrajRS python=3.10
-conda activate TrajPAC
+conda activate TrajRS
 pip install -r requirements.txt
 ```

 ### Experiments
-To run TrajPAC on the forecasting models analyzed in our paper, we'll need to first install each (pretrained) model separately.
+To run TrajRS on the forecasting models, we'll need to first install each (pretrained) model separately.

 | Model  | Source Code |
 | ------------- | ------------- |